flurdy/bad_usernames/README.md

 #### Plurals

-If not checking for prefixes, e.g. in English adding an `s` may make `admins` look genuine.
+If not checking for prefixes, e.g. in English adding an `s` to `admin` may make `admins` look genuine.

+### Too restrictive

+Please test if your rules are too restrictive and preventing too many users in signing up.

 ## Non exhaustive

-Phishers are devious and this black list is brittle and short.
+Phishers are devious and this blacklist is brittle and short.
 But it is a start.

 ## Contribute

-Please send pull requests to https://github.com/flurdy/bad_usernames/pull.
+Please send pull requests to https://github.com/flurdy/bad_usernames/pulls.
 Especially for other languages.